 These stories and more are in the young readers’ edition of The Rebellious Life of Mrs. Rosa Parks.
 Not only do young people find the book a gripping read, they also realize how egregious it is to, as Jeanne Theoharis says, “freeze Rosa Parks on the bus.”
 Rosa Parks’ life offers students a road map from the Civil Rights Movement to Black Lives Matter and #MeToo.

 Join educators in teaching the whole truth about the rebellious Mrs. Parks.

-Thanks to a donation of books from Lush Cosmetics in support of teaching truth in history, the Zinn Education Project is offering more than 2,000 sets of five copies of The Rebellious Life of Mrs. Rosa Parks to public school teachers, school librarians, and teacher educators, who have a plan for using and promoting the text.
-Offer limited to the United States.
-Some sets of 20 copies of the book will also be provided.
+Thanks to donations from Lush Cosmetics in support of teaching truth in history, Beacon Press, and Soledad O’Brien Productions with funding from The Ford Foundation, the Zinn Education Project is offering more than 2,500 sets of five copies of The Rebellious Life of Mrs. Rosa Parks to public school teachers, school librarians, and teacher educators, who have a plan for using and promoting the text.

 To request the books, respond to these questions on the form below